Precautionary measures in light of the COVID-19 (coronavirus) outbreak

 - In conjunction with CDC guidelines, all employees who have traveled internationally will be instructed to self-quarantine on their return from all countries.
 Learn more at https://www.cdc.gov/coronavirus/2019-ncov/travelers/after-travel-precautions.html.

 - All CHEP employees are being provided with regular guidance on good hygiene practices and limiting travel.

 CHEP people safety

-The CHEP teams in the countries that are under local authority restrictions are following all local and EU government advice in maintaining high standards of hygiene and cleanliness in their office and operational facilities.
+The CHEP teams in countries that are under local authority restrictions are following all local and government advice in maintaining high standards of hygiene and cleanliness in their office and operational facilities.
 This includes:

 - Daily health check of staff

 - Restricted travel as recommended by the World Health Organization